 Mr. SWEET ONION

-Most people think Clif Notes are the short version of popular literature, but in the onion world, “Cliff Notes” are sweet onion expertise delivered by our very own Cliff Riner, “Mr. Sweet Onion” himself.
-Cliff is our VP of Production & Grower Relations and is the leading authority in sweet onions.
+Most people associate “CliffsNotes” with the short versions of popular literature, but in the onion world, “Cliff Notes” are bits of sweet onion expertise delivered by our very own Cliff Riner, Mr. Sweet Onion.
+Cliff is our VP of Ag Production and Grower Relations and is the leading authority on sweet onions.

 How does one become “Mr. Sweet Onion?”
 Cliff has spent his career working in agriculture, specifically the onion business.
 He has been dedicated to improving the quality of the onion business and was instrumental in establishing Univ. of Georgia’s Crop Quality Laboratory that evaluates & researches sweet onions.
 He is dedicated to Vidalia and the entire onion industry and is active in the National Onion Association and the Vidalia Onion Committee.
 He is a passionate educator that loves teaching people about agriculture and the onion industry and spends time using video and social media platforms to help buyers and consumers understand how their food is produced.